juharris/dotnet-OptionsProvider/README.md

     .ConfigureOptions<MyConfiguration>("config")
 ```

-There are two simple ways to get the right version of `MyConfiguration` for the current request based on the enabled features.
+There are a few simple ways to get the right version of `MyConfiguration` for the current request based on the enabled features.

 ## Using `IOptionsProvider` Directly
 You can the inject `IOptionsProvider` into classes to get options for a given set of features.